Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Physical Implications and Discussions

-Recent observations of FRB environments and possible periodicities imply that FRBs may relate to binary systems \citep{Ioka2020, Wangfy2022,Anna-Thomas2023,Liy2025}.
-Thus, neutron star binary systems, especially high-mass X-ray binaries (HMXBs) and ultraluminous X-ray sources (ULXs), might also be related to FRBs.
+Recent FRB environment studies and possible periodicities imply a possible link to binary systems \citep{Ioka2020, Wangfy2022,Anna-Thomas2023,Liy2025, zhangb2025}.
+Thus, neutron star binary systems, especially LMXB, HMXBs and ULXs, might also be related to FRBs.

-In Figure \ref{fig:persist_xray}, we compare the persistent X-ray luminosity upper limit of FRB~20250316A with those expected from different neutron star classes, both in isolation and in binary systems.
-The Chandra X-ray upper limit of FRB~20250316A is fainter than nearly all ULXs, and is compatible with an X-ray binary or a magnetar.
-This disfavors a direct connection between FRBs and ULXs, although the strong variability observed in some ULXs prevents us from completely ruling out these systems as possible progenitors of FRB~20250316A.
+In Figure \ref{fig:constrain}, we compare the persistent X-ray luminosity upper limit of FRB~20250316A with those expected from different neutron star classes, both in isolation and in binary systems. \RE{We also overplot upper limits from other deep X-ray observations, including the repeating FRB~20200120E (gray open arrow; \citealt{Pearlman2025}), as well as the non-repeating FRBs~20200430A and 20190608B (gray filled arrows; \citealt{Eftekhari2023}).} The Chandra X-ray upper limit of FRB~20250316A is fainter than nearly all ULXs, while still compatible with an X-ray binary or a magnetar. \RE{It is deeper than previously reported limits for other non-repeating FRBs, but less constraining than the limit for the repeating FRB~20200120E.} Although the strong variability observed in some ULXs prevents us from completely ruling out these systems as possible progenitors of FRB~20250316A, this result disfavors a direct connection between non-repeating FRBs and ULXs, \RE{in agreement with previous findings for the repeating FRB~20200120E}.